TezBaydu/Milestone-Project-1-Band/README.md

             - done

     * Warnings
-        * these extensions are recognised in chrome but not in validator
+        * these extensions are recognised in browsers but not in validator
             * This issue is with bootstrap and is ok to be noted as does not affect website proficiency.
                 - done